 A: The Image that captured me lately is a picture from Chris Ofili's recent Paradise Lost exhibition in New York (September 14 - October 21, 2017).
 There's a cage or cell, or fence, harbouring four large pictures with a large 'V' inscription, which also display pictures of aliens?
 Souls?
 Or mystical figures?
 This, in my interpretation, is spiritualism.
 A soul is trapped in a body, people only see the body for what it displays, and aside from these people, they are other creatures, like in Ofili's art, watching.
 These creatures may be gods, good spirits, demons, or any other spirit creature; they are just there watching man fight his wars, while they drink, dance, and eat; watching with bewilderment --- we are the gladiators and they are the spectators, cheering, and at the end of the day, we go back to pray to them.
 Must appear VERY ludicrous to them [laughs].

-Editor's note: this interview has been lightly edited for content.
+Editor's note: This interview was conducted in conjunction with Howl.
+It has been edited for content.